Faculty-of-Graduate-Studies-CU/JAVA-ITI/4- Data Types & Operators/Wrapper Class/readme.md

 | `char` | `Character` | `Character c = Character.valueOf('A');` |
 | `boolean` | `Boolean` | `Boolean bool = Boolean.valueOf(true);` |

+#### Reason to use WRAPPER Class
+- As an argument that expects an object
+- To use constants defined by the class
+   - such as `MIN_VALUE` AND `MAX_VALUE` that provide the upper and lower bounds of the data type
+- To use class methods for
+   - Converting value from and to other primitive types
+   - Converting from and to String
+   - Converting between number systems (decimal ,octal,hexadecimal,binary)

 #### Autoboxing & Unboxing:

 ```java